my-digital-life/powershell-terminal/README.md

 Install-Module PSReadLine -Force

-Terminal output from secondary computer
+## Terminal output from install on on new win 11 Virtual machine
 PS C:\Users\mydig> Install-Module PSReadLine                                                                                                                                                                                                                                            NuGet provider is required to continue
 PowerShellGet requires NuGet provider version '2.8.5.201' or newer to interact with NuGet-based repositories.
 The NuGet provider must be available in 'C:\Program Files\PackageManagement\ProviderAssemblies' or